MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 #### 7.1.1.6.
 Type Error403

 **Description:** Forbidden.
-This code indicates that the server understood the request but refuses to authorize it. (https://tools.ietf.org/html/rfc7231#section-6.5.3)
+This code indicates that the server understood the request but refused to authorize it. (https://tools.ietf.org/html/rfc7231#section-6.5.3)

 Inherits from:
 - <a href="#T_Error">Error</a>